-Postscript: One of the best, most concise pieces I've run across on this topic is "The Future of Artificial Intelligence" by Dr. Mark Humphrys, presented as a talk to the "Next Generation" symposium, Jesus College, Cambridge, Aug 1997.
-The piece is brilliantly insightful and marvelously written.
-Check it out.
+Important Postscript: One of the best, most concise pieces I've run across on this topic is "The Future of Artificial Intelligence" by Dr. Mark Humphrys, presented as a talk to the "Next Generation" symposium, Jesus College, Cambridge, Aug 1997.
+The piece is brilliantly insightful, marvelously written, and (for good or bad) still completely relevant today.
+Check it out. ― PLF

 Author's Notes: This piece is the first in a what is turning out to be a series on Artificial Intelligence that I am writing.
 The series is from a layman's point of view, one that is not filtered through the eyes and judgment of someone with a vested interest in the hyping of AI.
 If you'd care to read the other articles in the series, they are:

 If you enjoyed this post and would like to receive notifications of my writing on a regular basis, simply click the [FOLLOW] button on my beBee profile.
 Better yet, elect there to follow my blog by email.
 As a writer-friend of mine says, you can always change your mind later.
 You can also find me on LinkedIn, Facebook, and Substack.